yichenwang231/MTCC-main/README.md

 python cluster.py
 ```
 # Acknowledge
-MTCC is developed based on the architecture of "Contrastive Clustering" (AAAI 2021, https://github.com/Yunfan-Li/Contrastive-Clustering) and "Vision Transformer for Contrastive Clustering" (CVPR 2022, https://github.com/JackKoLing/VTCC).We sincerely thank the authors for the excellent works!
+MTCC is developed based on the architecture of "Contrastive Clustering" (AAAI 2021, https://github.com/Yunfan-Li/Contrastive-Clustering) and "Vision Transformer for Contrastive Clustering" (CVPR 2022, https://github.com/JackKoLing/VTCC) .We sincerely thank the authors for the excellent works!